For centuries, people have been visiting a simple wooden home where Peter the Great stayed.

 Peter's short stay made the humble cottage famous.
 He returned to visit again a number of times - his last visit was in 1717.

 Having become famous, the house became a tourist attraction.
-Its visitors book contains thousands of names, including Emperor Napoleon
+Its visitors book contains thousands of names, including Emperor Napoleon Bonaparte in 1811.
+Many Dutch and international monarchs have visited this simple house.

-In 1818, in honour of the birth of his grandson, King Willem I bought the hosue as a gift for his Russian daughter-in-law Anna Pavlovna.
+In 1818, in honour of the birth of his grandson, King Willem I bought the house as a gift for his Russian daughter-in-law Anna Pavlovna.
 Five years later, she paid for a stone arch to protect the wooden house.
 This has since been replaced several times by other structures.

 Today, the house in Zaandam is part of the Zaans Museum and can be visited each day.